HunorTotBagi/HunorTotBagi/README.md

   <section>
     <h1>Hi, I'm Hunor 👋</h1>
       <p>
         I hold a <strong>Master's degree</strong> in Applied Mathematics, but my passion for problem-solving led me to the world of <strong>Software Development</strong>.
 I enjoy writing code in <strong>C#, Java, and Python</strong> with a particular interest in <strong>Backend Development</strong>.
-I'm always eager to learn new things, explore the latest trends and I am currently learning about microservice architecture.
+I'm always eager to learn new things, explore the latest trends and I am currently learning about microservice architecture
       </p>
   </section>